venku1BM22CS404/Hand-Gesture-File-Transfer-/README.md

 # Hand-Gesture-File-Transfer-
 A project that transfers any type of files using just hand gestures.
 Add ons will be appreciated.

+"This project is for educational and portfolio purposes only."

 The entire project is built with the help of Claude.ai.

 Project Architecture